hataloo/IB-Index/README.md

 The above tables are downloaded with BeautifulSoup.
 By filling out how many stocks you currently own of each investment company and the amount you want to invest (perhaps a monthly investment), the following table is produced.

 <img src="https://github.com/hataloo/IB-Index/blob/master/IBIndexShowcase/recommendation.png" width="700">

+The table includes the number of stocks to buy (or sell) in order to best follow the index, how much each stock deviates from the index and how much of your invested money will remain.